 TeamSeas and The Ocean Cleanup

-TeamSeas is a fundraising campaign initiated by Mark Rober and MrBeast, content creators on YouTube.
-The campaign’s goal is to raise 30 million USD to remove 30 million pounds of trash polluting coastal regions, rivers, and ultimately oceans.
-Funds ared split equally between The Ocean Cleanup and Ocean Conservancy.
-Find out more from Mark Rober and Boyan Slat on board our Interceptor Original in the Dominican Republic in this video.
+TeamSeas was a fundraising campaign initiated by Mark Rober and MrBeast, content creators on YouTube.
+The campaign’s goal was to raise 30 million USD to remove 30 million pounds of trash polluting coastal regions, rivers, and ultimately oceans.
+Funds were split equally between The Ocean Cleanup and Ocean Conservancy.
+Find out more about the campaign in these videos.

 Mark Rober and Boyan Slat discussing the partnership